rstacruz/til-2020/posts/2020/another-look-at-tailwind.md

 <div class="mx-auto my-4 md:p-2"></div>
 ```

-If this doesn't sit right with you, you wouldn't be alone. <strong class='highlight'>Not all developers prefer not to use Tailwind in this way.</strong> For now, let's set this aside&mdash;lets look at the other Tailwind features that can help make cleaner markup.
+If this doesn't sit right with you, you wouldn't be alone. <strong class='highlight'>Not all developers prefer to use Tailwind in this way.</strong> For now, let's set this aside&mdash;lets look at the other Tailwind features that can help make cleaner markup.

 <div><NextBlock title="What else does Tailwind have other than a funny syntax?" /></div>